Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs/Add_a_Storage_Node_to_the_Ceph_Cluster.md

    /srv/cray/scripts/common/join_ceph_cluster.sh
    ```

-   **IMPORTANT:** While watching your window running `watch ceph -s` you will see the health go to a `HEALTH_WARN` state.
+   **IMPORTANT:** While watching the window running with `watch ceph -s`, the health go to a `HEALTH_WARN` state.
 This is expected.
-Most commonly you will see an alert about "failed to probe daemons or devices" and this will clear.
+Most commonly there will be an alert about "failed to probe daemons or devices" and this will clear.

 ### Zap OSDs

-> **IMPORTANT:** Only do this if you were not able to wipe the node prior to rebuild.
+> **IMPORTANT:** This is only required if the user was unable to wipe the node prior to rebuild.

 > **NOTE:** The commands in the Zapping OSDs section will need to be run from a node running ceph-mon.
 Typically ncn-s00(1/2/3).